-2023 Educational Exposition Field Trip Guide
+2024 Educational Exposition Field Trip Guide

 SEPT.
-22 - OCT.
-1
+27 - OCT.
+6

 Gates open at 10 a.m.
+Midway Rides open at 11 a.m.

 WELCOME TO VIRGINIA'S LARGEST OUTDOOR CLASSROOM

 Dear Educator:

 If you have conducted field trips to the State Fair of Virginia's Educational Exposition, welcome back!
 If this is your first field trip to the Ed Expo, we're delighted you saw the academic value of this event, and we hope this guide helps you plan your visit to "Virginia's Largest Outdoor Classroom"!
 Please review all directions prior to arrival at the State Fair, and feel free to call with any questions or concerns.
 Please note, some procedures and the registration process have changed.
 Our goal is to make your field trip as hassle-free and enjoyable as possible.
 This planning guide will help you offer structured learning experiences to elementary, middle and high school students.